How to Calculate Margin vs. Markup

 image 3

-Are you charging enough for products?
+Are you charging enough?

 Are your costs too high?